 - Additional Benefits: Sensitive Skin, Allergies, Alleviates Itching

 Veterinarians recommend this mild tearless shampoo.
 It is free of fragrances, sulfates, colorants and harsh chemicals that can be harmful to dogs.
-Its mostly natural formula is ideal for puppies and dogs with sensitive skin allergies.
+Its mostly natural dog shampoo formula is ideal for puppies and dogs with sensitive skin allergies.

 5. Lillian Ruff Brightening & Whitening Shampoo for Dogs